couchsnail/data_sampling/README.md

 - Core function: run_data_sampler(tsv_file)
 - Command-line interface is wrapped in main() with argparse
 - All sampling is handled using pandas and numpy

-# Other
-There are 3 other files in this repository.
-- filter_sample: a script that's under construction.
-It's meant to filter a dataframe based on desired parameters and outputs it to a .tsv file
-- test_subsampling.py: a file used for unit testing subsampling.py
-- subsampling.ipynb: a Jupyter Notebook that's under construction.
-This is meant to be downloadable as a Google Collab so non-coders can run the core code functionality without downloading python, pandas, etc.